speechbrain/speechbrain/recipes/LibriSpeech/ASR/CTC/README.md

 | 06-12-23 | train_hf_whisper.yaml (small) | 960h | 4.89 | Not Avail. | Not Avail. | 4xRTX 2080 Ti |

 # Downsampling inputs for faster fine-tuning and inferences using SSL Models

-This repository contains the code allowing to reproduce part of the results obtained in the paper : "Fine-tuning Strategies for Faster Inference using Speech Self-Supervised Models:  A Comparative Study".
+This repository contains the code allowing to reproduce part of the results obtained in the paper : "Fine-tuning Strategies for Faster Inference using Speech Self-Supervised Models:  A Comparative Study"
 The reported experiments are the ones leading to largest inference time reductions while keeping lower error rates, using a downsampling of the input sequences.
 You can download LibriSpeech at http://www.openslr.org/12.

 ### Downsampling Results with Librispeech train-clean-100 split
 The inference times shown here are for running the whole test-clean LibriSpeech split, and are in seconds.
-MACs shown here are the mean MACs for a test batch.
+MACs shown here are the mean MACs for a test batch
 These results are obtained using WavLM Large finetuned only on the train-clean-100 split of LibriSpeech (100 hours of speech)

 | Name  | Factor | WER   | GPU- Inference Time | CPU - Inference Time | WER-LM | GPULM - Inference Time | CPULM - Inference Time | MACs (G) |